IAAR-Shanghai/NewsBench/README.md

 <h1 align="center">
-    NewsBench: Systematic Evaluation of LLMs for Writing Proficiency and Safety Adherence in Chinese Journalistic Editorial Applications
+    NewsBench: A Systematic Evaluation Framework for Assessing Editorial Capabilities of Large Language Models in Chinese Journalism
 </h1>
 <p align="center">
 <a href="./eval_scripts/"><b>NewsBenchEval</b></a>, a framework designed to evaluate NewsBench.<br>